ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

   * DC-IN voltage range?
 As far as I understood the 12V requirement is solely related to SATA power (12V rail only needed with 5.25" and some exotic 3.5" HDDs)
   * Why does SATA write performance sucks that much?
   * <del>LPDDR5 modules should be faster than the LPDDR4X on Rock 5B (4224 vs. 5472 MT/s) but with today's boot BLOBS memory bandwidth with LPDDR5 hasn't improved and latency got worse.
 Why?</del>
-  * 'ROOBI OS' by default flashed to eMMC when device finally ships?
+  * <del>'ROOBI OS' by default flashed to eMMC when device finally ships?
+Likely since [eMMC should be hidden from Linux later](https://github.com/radxa/kernel/commit/6846388e0270c994c190d4ae5f7573255e0cb2d0)</del>
   * What is the purpose of the 16M SPI NOR flash?

 <!-- TOC --><a name="todo-tk"></a>